Exactly solvable complex PT symmetry potential $A[\mathrm{sech}({\lambda}x) + i\tanh({\lambda}x)]$: Exact solution

 After simple calculation, we have

 Because of the commutative symmetry of $\alpha$ and $\beta$, without losing generality, we can choose $\alpha= p - q$.
 From the hypergeometric functions theory, the wave function is given by

 Where $c_1,c_2$ are two arbitrary combination coefficients.
 Due to the positive and negative sign of $p$ cause the exchange of left and right travelling waves of wave function.
-In this we can choose $p=\sqrt{-iA-E} /\lambda$.
+In this we can choose $p=\sqrt{-iA-E} /\lambda$, we assume$\lambda>0$ for simplify.